Abhiruchi37/Dice_Simulator/README.md

-Random values are generated in the pair of die using excel.
+Random values are generated on the pair of die using excel.